-It has to be noted that many court decisions which have been published in 2019 were dealing with cases of persons who had been granted international protection in other European states such as Bulgaria, Greece or Italy.
+Many court decisions which have been published in recent years were dealing with cases of persons who had been granted international protection in other European states such as Bulgaria, Greece or Italy.
 In many of these cases, transfers were suspended by courts on the grounds that a risk of inhuman or degrading treatment could not be excluded for beneficiaries of international protection in these countries.
 However, similarly to the existing case law on "systemic deficiencies", the case law on this issue was not consistent and other courts upheld transfers of beneficiaries of international protection to Bulgaria, Greece or Italy.
-These decisions have not been included to the list above as the cases do not fall under the Dublin Regulation.
-A list of such cases can be found online.110